Superman (Eminem song): Critical reception

 Entertainment Weekly editor described "In the creepy-crawly, mesmerizing 'Superman', he depicts himself as both sexual predator and commitment-phobic single guy."
 HipHopDX named the production "the southern bounce", lyrics as dealing with groupies and called the chorus "cheesy".
 Steve Juon described the song's rap style: "'Superman' features Eminem playing with his flow in a stuttered cadence, but he's done the gimmick before and his beat on this one inspires only partial attention to his flow."
-Rolling Stone concluded that his divorce fuels the slow Southern bounce of the hypermisogynist "Superman".
+Rolling Stone concluded that his divorce fuels the slow Southern bounce of the hypermisogynist "Superman."

 Music video

 The accompanying music video for "Superman" features pornographic actress Gina Lynn.
 Shannon Elizabeth was Eminem's first choice, although this never came to fruition as they could not come to terms.
 The video can only be found on the 8 Mile DVD and contains an edit different from the album version.
-The uncensored video contains nudity and is rarely shown on MTV or BET, although it is available on YouTube, Vevo, and Dailymotion.
+The uncensored video contains nudity and was rarely shown on MTV or BET, although it is available on YouTube, Vevo, and Dailymotion.